AppliedMechanics/AMrotor/docs/tutorial.rst

     cmpDiagramm.print_damping_zero_crossing(); % Prints in the Command Window cmpDiagramm.print_critical_speeds() % Prints in the Command Window cmpDiagramm.set_plots('all'); % Plots the visualization (Figures)
-    Janitor.cleanFigures(); % Formating of the figures
+    Janitor.cleanFigures(); % Formatting of the figures

 *********************************
 How to make a **Modal** analysis?
 *********************************

-.. note::  The following analysis method is not working with the previous "How to build a model?" example, since some
+.. note::  The following analysis method does not work with the previous example :ref:`Howtobuildamodel?`,
-           components (eg. sensors, loads, ...) are missing in this minimal example.
-For further information check :ref:`Examples`.
+           because in that minimal example some components (e.g. sensors, loads, ...) are missing.

-           Generally, analysis methods
+           To merge a model with an analysis method see :ref:`Examples`.

-           are defined in the simulation-script and can be devided into two sub-blocks:
+           In general, the analysis methods are defined in the Simulation script and can be divided into two sub-blocks:

            * Calculation code block

            * Visualization code block

-The following code snippet should show how the two code-blocks for a Modal analysis would look like.
+To calculate and visualize a Modal analysis, the following code is required in the Simulation script after the lines of code for assembling the model.

 .. code-block:: matlab
    :linenos: